Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

 1. From the left navigation panel under Solutions, select **Insider risk management (1)**.

-1. Before getting started with setting up a policy, there are some settings that need to be configured.
+1. Before getting started with setting up a policy, some settings need to be configured.
 From the Insider Risk Management page, select the **setting cog icon (2)** on the top-right corner of the page to access Insider Risk settings.

      ![](../media/sc-900-lab14-T3-1.png)